 The best time to plant H. telephium 'Purple Emperor' is spring.
 Place the root ball in good-draining soil so that the top of the root ball is level with the ground.
 Spacing for this succulent is between 6 and 24 inches (15 and 60 cm).
 Plant closer together to speed up the time it takes to cover an area.

 This succulent benefits from a couple of inches of wood chip or shredded bark mulch.
 Mulching reduces weed growth and moisture loss from evaporation.
 Keep the mulch 2 inches (5 cm) from the plant stems to prevent stem rot.
-In rainy areas use small pebbles as mulch, this reduces the water-retaining properties of the mulch.
+In rainy areas, use small pebbles as mulch.
+This reduces the water-retaining properties of the mulch.

-Stonecrop prefers dry conditions and only needs occasional watering once established.
+This succulent prefers dry conditions and only needs occasional watering once established.
 Soak the soil heavily right after planting and then again before the cold weather occurs.
 Once the extensive root system develops, let the soil dry out between watering.

 - Back to genus Hylotelephium

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus